-(12) Subject to the provisions of the Act and of these Regulations, no person shall, in the course of the marketing or the pursuance of these Regulations expressly or by implication arising from the description under which the seeds are sold, shall constitute a statutory warranty for the purpose of section 17 of the Act in so far as they relate to the category of the seeds, the percentage germination of the seeds, the percentage analytical purity of the seeds, the the percentage germination of the seeds, the percentage analytical purity of the seeds, the content of seeds of other plant species and the varietal identity and varietal purity of the seeds or, in the case of a mixture of seeds permitted by regulation
+(10) Subject to the provisions of the Act and of these Regulations, no person shall, in the course of the marketing or the pursuance of these Regulations expressly or by implication arising from the description under which the seeds are sold, shall constitute a statutory warranty for the purpose of section 17 of the Act in so far as they relate to the category of the seeds, the percentage germination of the seeds, the percentage analytical purity of the seeds, the content of seeds of other plant species, and, as appropriate, the varietal identity and the varietal purity of the seeds or, in the case of a mixture of seeds permitted by regulation

-Civil liabilities of sellers of seed
+Civil liabilities of sellers of seeds

-10.-(1) The particulars given to a purchaser by the seller of seeds to which these Regulations apply, whether given in given or implied as in paragraph (1) above, in so far as they relate to the percentage germination, the percentage analytical purity, the content of seeds of other plant species, the number of clusters with single seedlings, or the number of clusters with three or more seedlings and there are hereby prescribed in respect of such matters the limits of variation set out in
+10.-(1) The particulars given to a purchaser by the seller of seeds to which these Regulations apply, whether given in implied as in paragraph (1) above, in so far as they relate to the percentage germination, the percentage analytical purity, or the content of seeds of other plant species and there are hereby prescribed in respect of such matters the limits of variation set out in

-- 5(2), of each of its constituents to which these Regulations apply. - (2) Section 17(2) of the Act shall apply to any particulars given to a purchaser by the seller of seeds, being particulars given or implied as in paragraph (1) above, in so far as they relate to the percentage germination, the percentage analytical purity, the content of seeds of other plant species, the number of clusters with a single seedling, or the number of clusters with three or more seedlings.
+- 5(2), of each of its constituents to which these Regulations apply. - (2) Section 17(2) of the Act shall apply to any particulars given to a purchaser by the seller of seeds, being particulars given or implied as in paragraph (1) above, in so far as they relate to the percentage germination, the percentage analytical purity or the content of seeds of other plant species.